kane-armstrong/dotnet-core-api-versioning-and-open-api/README.md

 ### Generating a client for each version of your API in the same output

-When using API versioning, you might want to generate a client for each version of your API.
+When using API versioning, you might want to generate a client for each version of your API in a single pass and in the same output.
 This won't happen if you are running independent specs for each version; you will need a spec that displays all versions of your API.
 Example of how to do this in `ConfigureServices`:

 ````
     services.AddOpenApiDocument(document =>